W7k-J/W7k-J.github.io/Architecture.md

 2021 Co-working space in Warsaw (heritage-listed building, 500 m²) – with B.Hodurek
 Concept design and design development

+2021 Concept design of small buildins at Jordana, Kraków (heritage-listed park layout - concept designs) I did a number of concepts to improve the quality of buildings located at the park area (including public toilets, restaurant, trafo station, gardener's building and local sport facility).
+We received possitive opinion from the city heritage department.
+Work for Pracownia Inżynierska.
+Together with Mirosław Stępień and Bartosz Hodurek

 [2020 Stara Polana, A hotel in an heritage-listed building](https://w7k.pl/Stara-Polana/)

 2020 Fontanna na Służewcu, Warsaw (heritage-listed park layout - planning application) Work for Pracownia Inżynierska.
 Together with Mirosław Stępień and Bartosz Hodurek